Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/README_AdventureWorks_Sales_Analysis.md

 Shipping duration was calculated using whole-number day differences.

-Smaller variations measured in hours are therefore not visible.
+Smaller variations measured in hours are not visible.

-The identical average shipping duration of approximately seven days across territories may also reflect the structure of the fictional AdventureWorks sample database rather than genuine operational performance.
+The identical seven-day average across territories may also reflect the design of the fictional sample database rather than genuine operational variation.

 ---